João Bernardo Vieira: Career

-Early career and Presidential Regime
+Early career

 As the war in Portuguese Guinea intensified, Vieira demonstrated a great deal of skill as a military leader and rapidly rose through its ranks.
 Vieira was known to his comrades as "Nino" and this remained his nom de guerre for the duration of the struggle.
 He was the cousin of slain military leader Osvaldo Vieira.

 Following regional council elections held in late 1972 in areas under PAIGC control, which led to the formation of a constituent assembly, Vieira was appointed president of the National People's Assembly.
 The guerrilla war began to turn against the Portuguese as expenditure, damages and loss of human lives remained a burden for Portugal.
 Following the coup d'état in Portugal in 1974, the new Portuguese revolutionary government which overthrew Lisbon's Estado Novo regime began to negotiate with the PAIGC.
 As his brother Amílcar had been assassinated in 1973, Luís Cabral became the first president of independent Guinea-Bissau after independence was granted on 10 September 1974.

 On 28 September 1978, Vieira was appointed as Prime Minister of Guinea-Bissau.

+Rise to the Presidency

 By 1980, economic conditions had deteriorated significantly, which led to general dissatisfaction with the government.
 On 14 November 1980, Vieira toppled the government of Luís Cabral in a bloodless military coup, which initial reports credited to racial strife between the black population of Guinea-Bissau and the mulatto population of the related Republic of Cape Verde, embodied in the Cabo-Verdian origin of President Cabral.
-In the wake of the coup, the bordering Republic of Guinea quickly recognised the new government and sought to end a border dispute over an oil-rich region, while the PAIGC in Cape Verde split away and forming a separate party.
-The constitution was suspended and a nine-member military Council of the Revolution, chaired by Vieira, was set up.
-In 1984, a new constitution was approved that returned the country to civilian rule.
-In June 1986, six politicians were executed for the failed coup d'état against Vieira.
-However, in February 1993, Vieira's regime ended Capital punishment in the country.
+In the wake of the coup, the bordering Republic of Guinea quickly recognised the new government and sought to end a border dispute over an oil-rich region, while the PAIGC in Cape Verde split away and forming a separate party PAICV.

+The constitution was suspended and a nine-member military Junta, the Council of the Revolution, chaired by Vieira, was set up with 7 of the 9 members being black FARP officers.
+This made Vieira increasingly reliant on the army, doing everything in his power to appease them.
+However, with only so many ministerial posts to give out, large portions of the army became disgruntled that their careers weren't progressing.
+In 1982 Paulo Correia attempted to stage a coup seeking better conditions for his ethnic group, the Balanta.